Malaysia tries to parlay appeal to Muslim visitors into medical tourism push

 Work is underway to produce the world’s first halal vaccines for meningitis and hepatitis by 2017.
 The target would be Muslim pilgrims going for the Hajj in Saudi Arabia, which requires visitors to be vaccinated for meningitis.

-"We realise that if we can come up with halal pharmaceutical products, there's a big market for it," said Jamil Bidin, chief executive of Halal Industry Development Corp.
+"We realize that if we can come up with halal pharmaceutical products, there's a big market for it," said Jamil Bidin, chief executive of Halal Industry Development Corp.

 "As far as Muslims are concerned, if you have a halal product, there's no compromise."